|Copyright © 2005– by|

 commonly referred to as "N+R" or "N+Q" mates.

-hypermodern - strategy of controlling the center from the flanks rather than occupation of the central squares by pawns.
+hypermodern - strategic concept of controlling the center from the flanks with pieces, rather than occupation of the central squares with pawns.

 hypermodernism - after WWI, a new school of chess developed around the theory that the center could be controlled by piece pressure from the flanks, particularly the fianchetto of one or both bishops, followed by judicious pawn breaks to undermine the enemy pawn center (compare "classical chess.")

 I.C.C.F. - the International Correspondence Chess Federation (ICCF,)founded in 1951, replaced the International Correspondence Chess Association (ICCA, 1945-1951).
 The original international organization was IFSB (Internationaler Fernschachbund), founded in 1928.
 IFSB held tournaments among predominantly European players.
 Today, ICCF is a truly international organization and its titles are recognised as official by F.I.D.E.
-Such recognition could be in jeopardy in the future, as FIDE has adopted statistical chess engine detection (plus on-site electronic surveillance) to eliminate surreptitious engine use in its otb events (see "draw death of chess".)
+Such recognition could be in jeopardy in the future, as FIDE has adopted Dr. Kenneth Regan's statistical engine detection (plus on-site electronic surveillance) in an effort to eliminate surreptitious engine use in its otb events (see "draw death of chess".)
 If games are ICCF-rated then ICCF rules must be followed; games not rated by ICCF may be conducted according to the sponsoring organization's rules of play.

 illegal - A position or move that is impossible because it would violate the Laws of Chess.